-'I foresee Norvic as the region's medical hub soon'
+'I foresee Norvic as the region's medical hub soon' - Mr. Basant K. Chaudhary

 It gives me pride that Norvic's accomplished doctors and allied staff have managed to create a haven for healing and relief to the country's ailing and suffering.
-Gone are the days when even the slightest of medical complication sent our people rushing abroad for treatment.
+Gone are the days when even the slightest of medical complications sent our people rushing abroad for treatment.
 Norvic, I proclaim, has emerged as the hospital of choice in Kathmandu and surrounding regions.
 Its clientele comprises top dignitaries and commoners alike.
 Norvic is acknowledged as a caring brand.

 The domain of medical care permits no scope for complacency.
 New health challenges warrant that we keep adding to our repertoire of professional skills and resources.
-For me medical care is not just a profession.
+For me, medical care is not just a profession.
 It's a calling and a mission where the heart often plays a role more vital than the mind.

-To alleviate the suffering of patients from different diseases Norvic is planning to add to its bed capacity and also new care centers viz oncology.
+To alleviate the suffering of patients from different diseases Norvic is planning to add to its bed capacity and also new care centres viz oncology.
 Cancer patients often find treatment abroad a major drain on their resources; families of the suffering patients are often driven to ruination.
 Along with this, there will be a mother-and-child section We are planning to come up with this facility next to the headquarter of our parent organization Bhuramal Lunkarandas Conglomerate.
-Another welcome addition to Norvic will be India's La Femme (Centre for Women) which goes beyond mere obstetrics, gynaecology, neo-natology, anaesthesia, general & laparoscopic surgery, cosmetic surgeries and genetic & foetal medicine.
-La Femme considers woman a very special person with special needs.
+Another welcome addition to Norvic will be India's La Femme (Centre for Women) which goes beyond mere obstetrics, gynaecology, neonatology, anaesthesia, general & laparoscopic surgery, cosmetic surgeries and genetic & foetal medicine.
+La Femme considers a woman a very special person with special needs.

 I foresee Norvic International Hospital emerging as a medical hub in the region sooner than later.